Deinacrida fallai: Courtship and mating

 For the second mating position, the male mounts the female and curls the end of his abdomen under the females abdomen until their genitalia are hooked together.
 This mating position is rare and has only been observed on a few occasions.

 The third mating position occurs after the wētā have been copulating in a 90 degree position for a few hours.
 The male twists vertically and they assume an end-to-end position with the male lying on his back.
 Both insects are facing in opposite directions during this position, however this doesn't last long and after about an hour they resume the 90 degree position again.
 This mating position has only been recorded once.

 During the fourth mating position the male and female wētā lay side to side with their legs partially interlocked.
 Both wētā have their antennae directed over their backs and their thoracic and abdominal sternites in contact.
 This mating position has only been recorded once.

 Each copulation lasts about an hour and the total number of copulations varies between individuals.
 The male and female don't usually separate during the course of continuous mating.
 The male produces and transfers a single spermatophore to the underside of the females sub-genital plate during each copulation.
 Subsequent copulations force the spermatophore ampulla out of the female where it then adheres to the base of her ovipositor.
 The number of spermatophores transferred to a female range from three to eight during one mating period.
 They are never eaten by the female.

 Males are the dominant partner, keeping the passive female in place.
-If disturbed during copulation the female may wonder off but is quickly found by the male to re-mate.
+If disturbed during copulation the female may wander off but is quickly found by the male to re-mate.

 Oviposition and eggs

-Females can lay eggs throughout their life at any time of the year, provided the ambient temperature is higher than 10°C. They lay the eggs into soil during the night by standing on the tip of their legs and thrusting the ovipositor into the soil at a right angle to the body.
+Females can lay eggs throughout their life at any time of the year, provided the ambient temperature is higher than 10 °C. They lay the eggs into soil during the night by standing on the tip of their legs and thrusting the ovipositor into the soil at a right angle to the body.
 Eggs are laid closely together as singles or in small groups of no more than five.
 They can produce anywhere between 200 and 300 egg during their lives, however the number of eggs that are laid is largely dependent on whether the conditions are favorable or not.
 A limited number of eggs are fertilized at each copulation and the average number of eggs laid during one oviposition time is 27 to 39.
 Eggs are bright yellow in the ovaries and medium brown during oviposition.
 They are oval in shape and approximately 2.5mm wide and 7mm long when first laid, growing to 3mm by 8mm during incubation.
 The surface structure of their eggs is classified by fine reticulated patterns of chorionic ridges.
 Eggs take approximately five months (147 days) to hatch.